You have no items in your cart.

 COL J. Raymond (Ray) Mechmann Jr.

-COL Mechmann also holds the rank of LTC (P) in the New York Guard, where he is currently Commander of the 56th BDE, serving in that role since 2014.
-Previously he served as the Deputy Commander of that BDE.
+COL Mechmann also holds the rank of COL in the New York Guard, where he is currently Assistant Chief of Staff/G6, serving in that role since 2018.
+Previously he served as the Commander of the 56th BDE, NYG, from 2014 to 2018, and as Deputy Commander of that BDE from 2010-2014.
 He has served as a commissioned JAG Corps Officer in the New York Guard since 1999, and was also Deputy Commander of the 5th Civil Affairs RGT in 2006.
 He previously served, from 2006 to 2010, as S-3 of the 56th BDE, and from 2003 to 2006 as S-3 of the 5th Civil Affairs RGT, directing all planning, training, and operations for those units.
-In 2012 he served with the New York State Military Forces, Joint Task Force 3, as Deputy Liaison Officer (LNO ) Coordinator for the State and Federal Military response to Hurricane Sandy.
+In 2012 he served with the New York State Military Forces, Joint Task Force 3, as Deputy Liaison Officer (LNO) Coordinator for the State and Federal Military response to Hurricane Sandy.
 In 2011, he served in the same role in the State and Federal Military response to Hurricane Irene, and also as the New York Guard Liaison to Joint Task Force 3.

 As a JAG Officer, since 2001 he has participated with the New York Guard in, and supervised, over 30 Legal Service Operations, for the counseling of, and preparation of wills and other legal instruments for, deploying or re-deploying Army National Guard, Air National Guard, US Army Reserve, and US Marine Corps Reserve personnel.
 He has also supervised numerous Emergency Management and First Responder Drills for the State of New York, and participated with the NYS Army National Guard in Operation Patriot East in 2004.
 In 2006 he was activated by the New York Guard with other New York State emergency personnel in a Search and Rescue mission at Indian Lake in the Adirondack State Park.